Start with the Quick Start guide — you'll have a running agent in 5 minutes.

 Production setup with systemd

-# /etc/systemd/system/evoclaw.service [Unit] Description=EvoClaw Self-Evolving Agent After=network.target [Service] User=ubuntu WorkingDirectory=/opt/evoclaw Environment="TINKER_API_KEY=tk_xxxxxxxxxxxx" ExecStart=/usr/bin/python3 examples/run_with_skills.py Restart=always RestartSec=5 [Install] WantedBy=multi-user.target
+# /etc/systemd/system/evoclaw.service [Unit] Description=EvoClaw Self-Evolving Agent After=network.target [Service] User=ubuntu WorkingDirectory=/opt/evoclaw Environment="TINKER_API_KEY=your_key_here" ExecStart=/usr/bin/evoclaw start Restart=always RestartSec=5 [Install] WantedBy=multi-user.target

 Environment variables